 Review

 Administrative proposals and issues affecting the university system staff shall be submitted to the executive officer who shall send the items to appropriate governance groups for review.
 The Staff Alliance shall respond to the proposals and issues relating to staff affairs and such others as the Staff Alliance may deem appropriate within 40 days after receipt from the executive officer.
 Those administrative proposals submitted in the summer months shall be acted upon by the Staff Alliance by October 15.
-Responses shall be transmitted to the executive officer for compilation and submission to the president of the university.
+Responses shall be transmitted to the executive officer for compilation and submission to the UA president.
 Proposals requiring immediate implementation for compliance with state or federal law shall be submitted to the Staff Alliance for review, but may be implemented prior to their action.

 Transmittal to the president

-The executive officer shall submit in writing the original proposal, together with Staff Alliance input, including the majority and all minority opinions, to the president of the university for information or action as appropriate.
+The executive officer of System Governance shall submit in writing the original proposal, together with Staff Alliance input, including the majority and all minority opinions, to the UA president for information or action as appropriate.

 Transmittal to the UA Board of Regents

-The chair of the alliance may present the Staff Alliance majority and minority views in writing directly to the board of regents on any issue within the purview of the Staff Alliance.
+The chair of the alliance may present the Staff Alliance majority and minority views in writing directly to the UA Board of Regents on any issue within the purview of the Staff Alliance.

 Article 10.
 Actions of the UA President and UA Board of Regents